Donkey Kong Country: Tropical Freeze

-Donkey Kong Country: Tropical Freeze is a 2014 platform game developed by Retro Studios and published by Nintendo for the Wii U console.
+Donkey Kong Country: Tropical Freeze is a 2014 platform game developed by Retro Studios and published by Nintendo for the Wii U and Nintendo Switch.
 The fifth installment in the Donkey Kong Country series, Tropical Freeze is a direct sequel to the 2010 Wii game Donkey Kong Country Returns and was released in February 2014.
 An enhanced port for the Nintendo Switch was released in May 2018.

-In Tropical Freeze, Donkey Kong and his family must venture across five islands to save their home, Donkey Kong Island, after it is frozen over by the villainous Snowmads—a group of invaders from the northern seas.
-Like its predecessor, the game received mostly positive reviews.
+In Tropical Freeze, Donkey Kong and his family must venture across five islands to save their home, Donkey Kong Island, after it is frozen over by the villainous Snowmads—a group of invaders from the northern seas, who attacked the island on Donkey Kong's birthday.
+Like its predecessor, the game received generally positive reviews.
 Praise was directed at the level design, gameplay, and soundtrack, although its high level of difficulty received more mixed opinions.